midnightbreakfast/web/_src/magazine/_posts/issue001/2014-06-23-rooms-we-die-in.md

 Mounds.
 Lumps.
 Towers.
 Before us was a room filled with a single object made of hundred of little ones welded together with shadow and grit.
 There were layers and layers and layers, like some kind of awful cake.
 We wilted in the doorway.
 I started sweating immediately, warmed by the must of death.
 Alive with decomposition, the room was reanimated, little animals running from daylight, from us.
 I tried the light switch, but the bare bulb crackled, sparked, and stayed off.
 “Water in the walls,” I concluded, nodding at the warped, mildew-stained boards.
 I unplugged the furnace.

-I thought to myself, I’m in a fucking point-and-click adventure game.
+I thought to myself, <em>I’m in a fucking point-and-click adventure game</em>.
 It’s a type of computer game my brother, my partner, and I enjoy playing together.
 The narratives of these games often revolve around hauntings and supernatural occurrences.
 The player clicks around the environment, gathering clues and solving puzzles in order to advance the plot.
 But without the right music, some things are just matters of fact.
 The fact of mold across a wall, the fact of water dripping somewhere in the dark, the fact of infestation—roaches, spiders, and mice.
 The fact of disowned objects filling a room, expectant.
 The fact that a dead body must stink because it is calling out to be alchemized into earth.

 ***